 How long do I need?: 14 days (1900 – 2600km)

 Considering how the PIE expressway is the longest stretch of uninterrupted road in Singapore, a proper road trip overseas will definitely change you.
-And if you don’t have a driving license, there’s still the option to explore on two wheels instead!
+And if you don’t have a driving licence, there’s still the option to explore these destinations on two wheels instead — just be sure you have the proper gear and the must-have travel essentials on hand!

 For more updates on Changi Airport, follow us on FacebookInstagramTikTokTwitterTelegram and YouTube.
 You can also sign up for a Changi Account and have the latest news and articles delivered right into your inbox.